 FRIENDS WITH THE ENEMY

-A long-standing figure of Irish letters and member of Aosdána, Val Mulkerns’s writing has been described by Sebastian Barry as, “a masterly writer in the tradition of Seán Ó Faoláin” and in an Irish Times review of her most recent book, Memory and Desire last year, Anne Enright noted that in her work, “liberalising, Shavian voices form a neglected strand of the Irish tradition.”
+A long-standing figure of Irish letters and member of Aosdána, Val Mulkerns’s writing has been described by Sebastian Barry as, “a masterly writer in the tradition of Seán Ó Faoláin” and in an Irish Times review of Memory and Desire in 2016, Anne Enright noted that in her work, “liberalising, Shavian voices form a neglected strand of the Irish tradition.”

-It’s not surprising, then, that this new title takes the form of an elegant memoir, which begins with tales of intriguing ancestors, leads us through early days of a Bohemian Dublin childhood and then to a teaching position in Britain, and to explore the sunnier climes of post-war Europe and Italy.
+This elegant memoir begins with tales of intriguing ancestors, leads us through early days of a Bohemian Dublin childhood and then to a teaching position in Britain, and to explore the sunnier climes of post-war Europe and Italy.
 On her return to Dublin, she began working at the famed literary review, The Bell under editor Peadar O’Donnell.

 She describes how her first novel, A Time Outworn, was released to critical acclaim in Ireland in 1952.
 In 1953 she married Maurice Kennedy and they have two sons and a daughter.
 She subsequently published four more novels, two children’s books and many essays and critical writings.
 She later worked as a journalist and columnist and has been a much-loved voice on RTE’s “Sunday Miscellany” programme down the years.
 Friends With the Enemy is a beautifully written tome that takes in almost 70 years of life and times in literary Ireland.

 For any queries, write to: email@example.com